freenas/freenas-docs/userguide/system.rst

 are entered here.
 Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage are supported.

-.. warning:: Cloud credentials are encrypted.
-The credentials are lost when the FreeNAS config is exported without the encryption key.
+.. warning:: Cloud Credentials are stored in encrypted form.
+To be able to restore Cloud Credentials from a
+   :ref:`saved configuration<General>`, "Export Password Secret Seed"
+   must be set when saving that configuration.

 Select
 :menuselection:`System --> Cloud Credentials --> Add Cloud Credential`